Facilitation Philosophy: How I Faciliate Intra and Inter-group meetings

 The necessary parties must be included, engaged, and committed to the collaborative effort.

-- Discussions should be science-based to the degree possible.
+Discussions should be science-based or fact-based to the degree possible.
 The process is one of joint fact-finding and joint learning, avoiding adversarial science debates, looking for zones of agreement.

 Effective facilitation includes:

 Creating a clear mission statement and sense of purpose tied to the project’s goals, and anchoring a group’s discussions to those goals, as necessary.

 Designing agendas that move coherently from inception to outcomes for each meeting and over the course of the group process.

 Asking questions that help group members clarify what they are trying to say and understand, and traffic-managing the discussions so that they move forward constructively and coherently.